-The average customer spends 25 hours a month streaming music on the platform.
+The average customer spends 25 hours a month streaming music on Spotify.
 Spanning 65 markets, Spotify’s audience has, to date, created two billion playlists from a library of more than 35 million songs.

 Creating 3D sound

-Exploring the possibilities of extending its ad revenue, the platform is working on different formats including podcast collaborations with publishers like Buzzfeed, sponsored playlists and skippable audio ads.
+Exploring the possibilities of extending its ad revenue, Spotify is working on different formats including podcast collaborations with publishers like Buzzfeed, sponsored playlists and skippable audio ads.

-In more recent news, Google announced that DoubleClick Bid Manager, its demand-side platform, will now feature programmatic audio ads.
-Google’s adverts can be placed on Spotify, SoundCloud, TuneIn, Pandora, and Google Play Music.
+This week, Google announced that DoubleClick Bid Manager, its demand-side platform, will now feature programmatic audio ads that can be placed on Spotify, SoundCloud, TuneIn, Pandora, and Google Play Music.